 - Do not picnic in parks or in the country during the pollen season

-- Try to plan your holidays out of the pollen season or holiday at the seaside
+Try to plan family holidays out of the pollen season, or holiday at the seaside.

-- If you are sensitive to particular weeds or trees that are outside your bedroom window, have them removed
+- If the child is sensitive to particular weeds or trees that are outside the bedroom window, have them removed

 - Carry a supply of tissues